OttPeterR/addon-babybuddy/README.md

 ## Accessing Baby Buddy
 Access BB though ingress in HA as you normally would.
-If you would like to skip the login process, there is a way to auot-login, but please be aware of the security implications.
+If you would like to skip the login process, there is a way to auto-login, but please be aware of the security implications.
 [See more in the docs](https://github.com/OttPeterR/addon-babybuddy/blob/main/babybuddy/DOCS.md)

 Alternatively if you configure a port in the addon configuration, you can access through `http://your-home-assistant.local:PORT`.
+This is what you must do if you want to host BB with another name (such as mydomain.duckdns.org/babybuddy)

 ## Installation (basic)